rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 **CLARIFICATION**
 By default, any sectioning node defines a rooted tree of sections.

-That is, because, based on the `subsection-of` relationship, a binary relation can be defined which itself defines a rooted tree of sections.
+That is, because based on the `subsection-of` relationship, a binary relation can be defined, which defines a rooted tree of sections.

 **CLARIFICATION**
 By default, any sectioning node defines a rooted ordered tree of sections.

-That is, because the node order of the node tree defines an order on the set of all sectioning nodes.
-Consequently, a node sequence defines the order on the set of all declared sections.
+That is, because the node order of the node tree defines an order on the set of sectioning nodes.
+Consequently, the order of sections is defined by the node order of the node tree.

 Note that sibling sections are ordered because a presequent sibling section will be entered/created/opened before any of its subsequent sibling sections.
 In addition to that, any parent section will be entered before any of its descendant sections.
-That is, the node order of the node tree carries over onto the section hierarchy.
+That is, the node order of the node tree carries over onto the tree of sections.
+(Which indicates/supports that any parent node is presequent to its descendant nodes).

+Note that not any tree data structure is suited to represent a section tree.
+That is, because an AVL tree, for example, will repeatedly trigger balancing operations, if entries are added in an orderly fashion (e.g. in ascending order).
+Consequently, a list-based data structure would be more appropriate.

 **CLARIFICATION**
-Similar to parent and descendant nodes, a parent section is understood to be superordinate to its subordinate subsection.
-Because of that, a parent section can be understood to have a higher priority/significance than all of its subsections.
+Similar to parent and descendant nodes, a parent section is understood to be superordinate to its subordinate subsections.
+Because of that, a parent section can be understood to have a higher priority/significance than any of its subsections.

 * (pattern: superordinate -> subordinate entity)
 * parent node -> child node